Contributor(s): Pshanks, KristenS, Ingo86, Achim, kingthorin

 The rest of the requests should be executed during one connection (if the cache server doesn’t require a more sophisticated method to be used), possibly immediately one after another.

-It may appear problematic to use this attack as a universal techique for cache poisoning.
-It’s due to cache server’s different connection model and request proccessing implementations.
+It may appear problematic to use this attack as a universal technique for cache poisoning.
+It’s due to cache server’s different connection model and request processing implementations.
 What does it mean?
 That for example effective method to poison Apache 2.x cache with mod_proxy and mod_cache modules won’t work with Squid.

 A different problem is the length of the URI, which sometime makes it impossible to put the necessary response header, which would next be matched to the request for the poisoned page.

-The request examples used are from , which were modified on the needs of the article.
+The request examples used are from the Amit Klein paper referenced below, which were modified on the needs of the article.